-Calamba, Laguna is known as the "Resort Province of the Philippines”, and is home to some of the most famous hot springs, waterfalls, and lakes in the Philippines.
+Calamba is known as the "Resort Province of the Philippines", with its hot springs, lakes, and waterfalls.

-Calamba is famous for its large number of private resorts, built as a result of several hot springs, lakes, and waterfalls being in the area.
+Calamba is famous for its private resorts, built as a result of the abundance of several hot springs, lakes, and waterfalls being in the area.

-In 2012, Calamba was recognized as one of the top ten new wave cities in the country, and is considered an ICT hub outside of Metro Manila.
-The city features infrastructure that sustains local BPO and IT industries, which is a criteria for the aforementioned recognition.
-Calamba is also a hub for manufacturing and industrial businesses, as well as home to several food processing plants and establishments, and other famous technological and automobile manufacturing companies.
+In 2012, Calamba was recognized as one of the top ten new wave cities in the country and is considered an ICT hub outside of Metro Manila.
+The city features infrastructure that sustains local BPO and IT industries, which is a criterion for the aforementioned recognition.
+Calamba is also a hub for manufacturing and industrial businesses, as well as being home to several food processing plants and establishments and other famous technological and automobile manufacturing companies.
 Most of these can be found clustered together in the various industrial estates in and around the city.

-There are several advantages with renting an apartment in Calamba.
-For one, it is a viable options for tenants not yet ready to buy a house or a condo unit.
-Another such advantage is with regard to dealing with commutes and related traffic.
+There are several advantages to renting an apartment in Calamba.
+For one, it is a viable option for tenants who are not ready to buy a house or a condo unit.

-Many apartment buildings and condominiums are commonly situated near key commercial and business districts, and renting allows one to pick how near they want to be to their school or work, and easily move to another rental property in the event that they also change jobs or finish school.
+Many apartment buildings and condominiums are also commonly situated near key commercial and business districts, and renting allows one to pick how near they want to be to their school or work.

-Renting an apartment in Calamba, depending on the area wherein the said apartment is located, is comparably more affordable than renting in areas like Manila, Makati, or Ortigas.
+An apartment for rent in Calamba, Laguna, depending on the area, is comparably more affordable than renting in areas like Manila, Makati, or Ortigas.

-An apartment located in a decent area in Calamba may go for around Php 3,000 to Php 13,000, with the latter being the prices for apartments located in prime locations, such as Nuvali.
+An apartment located in a decent area in Calamba may go for around PhP 4,000 to PhP 8,500 a month, with the latter corresponding for apartments in prime locations.

-The main advantage of renting apartments in places like Nuvali is its proximity to the various facilities and business parks in the area, as well as a semblance of prestige and security since it is also a well-known area.
-Renting apartments in lesser known areas, on the other hand, may prove to be more affordable and economical, as well as result in more favorable rates for tenants.
+The main advantage of living in an apartment for rent in Calamba, Laguna is its proximity to the various facilities and business parks in the area.
+Renting apartments in lesser-known areas, on the other hand, may prove to be more affordable and is best suited for empty nesters and retirees who want peace and quiet.

 The city of Calamba, situated some 54 kilometers south of Metro Manila via the South Luzon Expressway, is known as the Resort Capital of the Philippines.
 Located on the western slopes of Mount Makiling, the city is home to many hot spring resorts, most notably in Barangays Pansol and Bucal.
 Aside from the quick weekend getaways, Calamba is also well-known as the birthplace of Dr. Jose P. Rizal, the Philippine national hero.
-In the city's Poblacion area sits his reconstructed home, which also houses many Rizal memorabilia.
+His reconstructed home sits in the city's Poblacion area.

 Two of the country's largest contact center and BPO companies have already set up shop in Calamba: Convergys and SPi Technologies.
 In terms of commercial and retail real estate, the city has an SM supermall, and a Walter Mart along the Maharlika Highway in Barangay Makiling, while the National Highway going to Los Banos is a busy strip of commercial activities.